alixhami/odin-project-ruby/README.md

 # odin-project-ruby

-The Odin Project - Ruby course exercises
+This repository contains my exercises, worksheets, and projects for the [Ruby Programming](http://www.theodinproject.com/ruby-programming#section-basic-ruby) course in The Odin Project curriculum.